sachagavino/chemdiskpy/README.md

 3. In thermal folder, add an opacity table in the format of radmc3d using the script provided. and go back to the working directory.

 ## Set up a model
+- All parameters can be written in the file parameters.py in the working directory.
+See folder example_simulation.

 ### IMPORT PACKAGE
 - Open any notebook or script in the working directory.